 Both men are Christians, both are public speakers, (even popular motivational speakers), and neither carries in his heart any blame nor resentment against God for his condition.
 How is this possible?
 How do we rid ourselves of our destructive inner dialogue?

 It’s possible by the power and the miracle of gratitude.
 Just as oil and water can’t mix, so gratitude and resentment can’t be in the same place at the same time.
 It’s one or the other.
 It seems obvious that they didn’t reach this maturity overnight.
 Many deep struggles must have marked their journey, but when you add God to the mix, anything can happen.

-So what’s the point?
-This bit of theology means that the body (and the life) God has given us are his gifts to us, whatever our condition or appearance.
-Like it or not, our bodies are intended to be the vehicle for honoring and exalting God and his kingdom.
-We’re called to praise him: “I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
-(Psalm 139:14).
-What he wants from us is to say to him, “I thank you, Lord for what you have given to me; I accept your will, and I intend to glorify you in my body all the days of my life.”
+These biblical encouragements mean that our body and the life God has given us are his gifts to us, whatever our condition or appearance.
+Our bodies are intended to be the vehicle for honoring and exalting God and his kingdom.
+They are the temple of the Holy Spirit (1 Corinthians 6:19).
+We’re called to praise him: “I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well” (Psalm 139:14).
+In other words, we can say to our Creator, “I thank you, Lord, for what you have given to me, and I intend to glorify you in my body all the days of my life.”

-When, by God’s help, we reach this level of maturity, we’ll then start finding the ways in which our unique physical frame will bring pleasure to our Creator.
-And this just so happens to put us on the road leading to joy and happiness.
-This is the four-thousand year old, thoroughly road-tested formula preserved in the Bible.
+Only with God’s help, do we reach this level of understanding and appreciate the ways in which our unique physical frame and talents please our Creator.
+Then, as with the psalmist, we can say, “I praise you…” And this just so happens to put us on the road leading to joy and happiness.